Riding with a Disability

 Boarding - Lifts and Ramps

 All SamTrans buses are equipped with lifts or ramps that can be used by people who use mobility devices or cannot climb steps.
-For a two-wheeled Electric Personal Assistive Mobility Device, see the instructions in the mobility device section on the other side.

 Each bus also has a kneeling feature that lowers the front end so the first step is easier to reach.
 If you have difficulty boarding the bus, ask the operator to lower the front end or deploy the lift or ramp.